 Jesus’ statement “all these things are merely the beginning of birth-pangs” (Matt.
 24:8), has been misunderstood to imply that pain would increase steadily in time.
 The birth image associated with such signs does not point to an increase in pain with time.
 Paul’s understanding of creation’s pain (Rom.
 8:18-25) is not that pain will grow steadily worse but that the present period of suffering provokes eager longing for the new birth and the consummation of the coming age.
-The author of Hebrews offered a similar hope, not in anticipating a future “sing” of increasing earthquake activity, but in coming of a sudden cosmic cataclysm producing a “kingdom which cannot be shaken.”
-(Heb.
+The author of Hebrews offered a similar hope, not in anticipating a future “sign” of increasing earthquake activity, but in the coming of a sudden cosmic cataclysm producing a “kingdom which cannot be shaken” (Heb.
 12:28).

 Steve A. Austin, Ph.D., is Chairman of the Geology Department at the Institute for Creation Research in Santee, California.